vyperlang/vyper/docs/types.rst

 **************

 In Vyper, there is no ``null`` option like most programing languages have.
 Thus, every variable type has a default value.
 In order to check if a variable is empty, you will need to compare it to its type's default value.
+If you would like to reset a variable to its type's default value, use the built-in ``clear()`` function.

 Here you can find a list of all types and default values: